-Our compensation committee consists of Jeffrey Ives, Ph.D., Sean Stalfort, and Jeffrey Sevigny, M.D., with Jeffrey Ives, Ph.D. serving as chair of the compensation committee.
+Upon the completion of this offering, our compensation committee will consist of Jeffrey Ives, Ph.D., Sean Stalfort, and Jeffrey Sevigny, M.D., with Jeffrey Ives, Ph.D. serving as chair of the compensation committee.
 Each of these individuals is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our board of directors has determined that each of these individuals is "independent" as defined under the applicable listing standards of Nasdaq, including the standards specific to members of a compensation committee.
 The functions of this committee include, among other things: